Step 4: Full View

 Principle Established:

-Engineers must clearly disclose their licensure status to avoid deception; however, engineers qualified as experts in non-engineering areas may provide non-engineering services in jurisdictions where they are not licensed, provided they do not rely on engineering qualifications.
+Engineers must clearly disclose their licensure status and the states in which they are licensed to avoid deception; however, engineers qualified as experts in non-engineering areas may provide non-engineering services in jurisdictions where they are not licensed.

 Citation Context:

-Cited to address the ethics of self-designation and licensure disclosure across states, and to support the principle that engineers providing non-engineering expert services may do so in jurisdictions where they are not licensed.
+Cited to address self-designation and licensure disclosure obligations, and to establish that engineers providing non-engineering consulting may do so in jurisdictions where they are not licensed, provided they do not rely on engineering qualifications.

 Relevant Excerpts